Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Last but, most important on Day 6: Humans created.
-The inanimate was reshaped and the animate through flora, birds, fish creepy-crawlies, and animals were created during Days 1 to 6.
-Humans created by God close the physical creation story but it’s only just beginning.
+Last but most important on Day 6: Humans created.
+During Days 1 to 6, God reshaped the inanimate and created the animate through flora, birds, fish creepy-crawlies, and animals.
+The Creation of Humans, by God, closes the creation story of physical beings, but it’s only just beginning.

-Science, philosophy and even religion don’t have the coherent completeness of humankind.
+Science, philosophy, and even religion don’t have the coherent completeness of humankind.
 They deny or don’t know whether a Power created humans and are certainly not aware of humanity’s role on Earth.
 We are going to take this one step at a time.
-Genesis 1.26 to Genesis 2.25 unlocks the mystery of humanity and gives us the basis for understanding what they’re to do on Earth and where their future is headed.
+Genesis 1:26 to Genesis 2:25 unlocks the mystery of humanity and gives us the basis for understanding what they’re to do on Earth and what their future holds.

 In a nutshell, beyond Genesis 2, the rest of the Bible is the expansion, both historical (past), 21st century (present) and prophetic (future), of these few verses in Genesis that we’re about to examine about the purpose for which God created humans.
 That’s why we want to take the time to get this right.
 We are going to look at each keyword and see what the Biblical Hebrew is teaching us.

-You can basically forget about the English translation because it is a very poor reflection and has basically put readers into a deep torpor.
-Translations leading to miscomprehension have opened the door to profuse jeering about the value of the Bible.
-If you really want to grasp what’s here I have to ask you to put aside your prejudices, your “I know what that means” outlook.
-This is where mastering the keys of Biblical Hebrew really unlocks deep Bible meaning.
+You have to go beyond the English translation because it is a feeble reflection and has put readers into a deep stupor.
+Translations leading to miscomprehension have opened the door to ample jeering about the value of the Bible.
+If you want to grasp what’s here, I have to ask you to set aside your prejudices, your “I know what that means” outlook.
+Start considering that mastering the keys of Biblical Hebrew can unlock deeper Bible meaning.

-First of all, let’s concentrate on God making man in His own image, His own likeness, this is emphasized by verse 27 where image is repeated 2 more times for a rapid-firing 4 times.
+First of all, let’s concentrate on God making man in His own image, His own likeness.
+This is emphasized by verse 27 where image is repeated two more times for a rapid-firing four times.
 Why so much highlighting of this comparative of God and man (humans)?

-Grammatical use of pronouns has evolved over the last generations.
+The grammatical use of pronouns has evolved over the last generations.
 He, she, him, her, their our, even singular and plural use of pronouns has changed.
 We no longer use he to refer to a situation where it could be either a man or a woman.
 Instead, we use the plural they even when it could be referring to a singular.
-They sat at the table could be plural or referring to either gender … it depends on the context.
+They sat at the table could be plural or referring to either gender; it depends on the context.

 In the same way, we don’t use man to refer to humans in general anymore.
 And I’m trying my best to respect that.
 I use the term humans and reserve man and woman when it specifically refers to a male or female individual.

-The King James Bible translation dating back to the 1800’s does not do this.
-In Genesis 1 verses 26 and 27 the English word man refers to humans in general.
-This is clear in verse 27 because it includes both males and females.
-I just want to point this out as it comes up repeatedly both in the Bible and my writing.
+The King James Bible translation dating back to the 1800s does not do this.
+In Genesis 1, verses 26 and 27, the English word man refers to humans in general; this is clear in verse 27 because it includes both males and females.
+I want to point this out as it comes up repeatedly both in the Bible and my writing.

 Why this emphasis on humans created with the same image and likeness as God?